jbladant/ORCA2-demonstrator/Paleo_Earth.md

 - field_def and file_def xml files for handling inputs/outputs.
 See [**here**](https://github.com/jbladant/ORCA2-demonstrator/blob/main/Add%20new%20outputs.md) to for an example on how to add new outputs.
 - reference and standard configuration namelists.
 The configuration namelists will be overwritten by those provided in the PALEORCA2_demonstrator_forcings folder.
 - Other xml files required to XIOS and a link to the nemo executable.
+- Depending on you HPC, you may need to copy the XIOS executable to EXPTEST.

 Now is the time to copy (or ln -s) the forcing and namelist files located in the PALEORCA2_demonstrator_forcings folder.
 Let's start with I/O and namelist files.